 What you should be thinking when you see the F-word listed as an ingredient is, "Oh look!
 Here are a couple of chemicals that smell good, plus a whole lot of mystery chemicals that disrupt my hormones and are linked to cancer."
 Umm, no thanks, right?
 (Read more about the Dirty Ingredients in your Clean Bathroom here)

-I know what you’re thinking…Shock.
+We know what you’re thinking…Shock.
 Awe.
-But hear me out.
+But hear us out.
 The absence of “fragrance” in the ingredients list does NOT equate to a boring, unscented product.

 In fact, some of the most appealing scents in blind product testings are those naturally produced by essential oils.
 Some of our personal favorites are magnolia, neroli or any citrus, and lavender.